9elt/Ecsm/README.md

 # ECSM
 > This project is under development

-A tool to easily manage state in html and css only websites
+A framework to make the development of html and css only websites easy.

 ### html